PolymagicYang/mpsc/README.md

 channel holds a list.

 1. async:
-There is a global index to reprents the current index of the list, the sender just insert the message to the and then fire and forget.
+use tail to maintain the insertion status, the sender just insert the message to the and then fire and forget.
 [] -> [] -> [] -> []